GPUOpen-Drivers/llpc/llpc/docs/LlpcOverview.md

 [LGC (LLPC middle-end) overview](../../lgc/docs/LgcOverview.md) for more details.

-* In BuilderRecorder mode, run the BuilderReplayer pass to lower the `llpc.call.*` calls into actual IR, and read the pipeline state metadata.
+* In BuilderRecorder mode, run the BuilderReplayer pass to lower the `lgc.call.*` calls into actual IR, and read the pipeline state metadata.
 * Perform further lowering on the LLVM IR to obtain LLVM IR with `llvm.amdgcn.*` intrinsics understood by the AMDGPU back-end, and the PAL metadata needed by the back-end to